Top Issues In Germanys Election Campaign - UrduPoint

 After a series of deadly attacks blamed on asylum seekers shook Germany, conservative poll frontrunner Friedrich Merz has proposed a crackdown on irregular immigration.

-In a clear break with his party's ex-chancellor Angela Merkel, Merz wants all undocumented foreigners to be turned away at the border, including asylum seekers.
+In a clear break with his CDU party's more centrist former chancellor Angela Merkel, Merz wants all undocumented foreigners to be turned away at the border, including asylum seekers.

 He also wants to restrict family reunification and make it harder to obtain German citizenship.